bgrove1974/myblog/index.md

 ---
 layout: default     #!# Jekyll will only process files that begin with the front matter block.
-title: Jekyll Blog      #!# The front matter block goes between the --- lines.
+title: My Blog      #!# The front matter block goes between the --- lines.
 ---

 This is a prototype blog made in Jekyll.
 Nothing important, just stuff to play around with, build, break, and fix.
 I am following a tutorial by Andrew Munsell that can be found at https://www.andrewmunsell.com/tutorials/jekyll-by-example.